Basic care

 Are Elevated Dog Bowls Good or Bad?

-Elevated dog bowls have their charm.
-They seem to be better for the posture of our dog and helps them keep tidy when eating.
-When first advertised they were said to also help our dog with their digestion.
-However, recent studies have debunked this theory as elevated dog bowls are now tied to an increase in risk for large or giant breed dog to develop bloat torsion.
-This problem is also known as gastric dilation and volvulus (GDV).
+Elevated dog bowls have their appeal.
+They are believed to improve a dog's posture and keep the eating area tidy.
+Initially, they were advertised as aids for digestion.
+However, recent studies have debunked this theory, linking elevated dog bowls to an increased risk of large or giant breed dogs developing bloat torsion.
+This condition, also known as gastric dilation and volvulus (GDV), can be life-threatening.

-The largest study done on this subject took 1,637 dogs for a period of 6 months without a history of GDV.
-The breeds included: Akita, Bloodhound, Collie, Great Dane, Irish Setter, Irish Wolfhound, Newfoundland, Rottweiler, Saint Bernard, Standard Poodle, and Weimaraner.
-After the 6 months of studies, they concluded that approximately 20 and 52% of cases of GDV among the large breed and giant breed dogs, respectively, were attributed to having a raised feed bowl.
+The largest study on this topic involved 1,637 dogs over 6 months, none with a history of GDV.
+Breeds included Akita, Bloodhound, Collie, Great Dane, Irish Setter, Irish Wolfhound, Newfoundland, Rottweiler, Saint Bernard, Standard Poodle, and Weimaraner.
+The study found that approximately 20% of GDV cases in large breeds and 52% in giant breeds were attributed to having a raised feed bowl.

-With that being said, some veterinarians will recommend elevated food bowls for dogs that have certain health issues, such as arthritis or a specific injury.
-In these cases, it's understandable that an elevated food bowl can help them avoid further pain.
+That said, some veterinarians may recommend elevated food bowls for dogs with specific health issues, such as arthritis or certain injuries.
+In these scenarios, elevated food bowls can help alleviate discomfort and pain.

 Is an elevated dog bowl right for your dog?

-To be more specific, the dogs that are more prone to needing an elevated dog bowl are:
+More specifically, dogs that are more likely to benefit from an elevated dog bowl include:

-Nevertheless, you will need to ask your veterinarian before purchasing or making your own elevated dog bowl as it may bring more issues than solutions for certain dogs.
+Nonetheless, always consult your veterinarian before purchasing or crafting an elevated dog bowl.
+It may present more issues than benefits for some dogs.

 Are Elevated Dog Bowls Good or Bad? - Is an elevated dog bowl right for your dog?